The Ambiguous Origins of the Hokey Pokey

 Composer Al Tabor was also entertaining Canadian troops in wartime London, and in 1942 he wrote a participation dance song called "The Hokey Pokey."
 He claims the name came from the London ice cream vendors of his youth, called "Hokey Pokey Men."
 The accompanying dance was very similar to Kennedy's.

-In 1946, totally unaware of the British "Hokey Cokey" and "Hokey Pokey," two Scranton, PA, musicians—Robert Degan and Joe Brier—recorded "The Hokey-Pokey Dance" to entertain summer vacationers at Poconos Mountains Resorts.
-The song was a regional favorite at dances and resorts for the rest of the '40s, but that still isn't the song we know today.
+In 1946, totally unaware of the British "Hokey Cokey" and "Hokey Pokey," two Scranton, Pennsylvania musicians—Robert Degan and Joe Brier—recorded "The Hokey-Pokey Dance" to entertain summer vacationers at Poconos Mountains resorts.
+The song was a regional favorite at dances and resorts for the rest of the 1940s, but that still isn't the song we know today.

 To confuse matters even more, British bandleader Gerry Hoey also claimed to have authored a similar tune, "The Hoey Oka," in 1940.